SAP-archive/cloud-apis-virtual-event/exercises/06/readme.md

 > The last two properties "consumersubdomain" and "landscapehost" must basically be so specified that the value for "Token URL" ends up being the value of `.uaa.url` with `/oauth/token` appended.
 Here's an example.
 If the value of the `.uaa.url` is `https://a52544d1trial.authentication.eu10.hana.ondemand.com` then the value for "consumersubdomain" is `a52544d1trial` (this value is also available in the `.uaa.identityzone` property) and the value for "landscapehost" is `eu10.hana.ondemand.com`.

-:point_right: Mark the checkbox "Apply this environment to all APIs in this package that are not yet configured" and the radio button "Save this environment for future sessions" and choose Save.
+:point_right: Mark the checkbox "Apply this environment to all APIs in this package that are not yet configured" and the radio button "Save this environment for future sessions" and choose **Save**.

 You've now got an environment that is specific to you and your own Workflow service instance.